chopdicemince/chopdicemince.github.io/_posts/2018-08-14-swift-chris-lattner.md

 # What is LLVM?

 [LLVM](https://llvm.org/) is a project about writing modular code for compilers for any language.
 LLVM was created by Chris Lattner when he was at the [University of Illinois](https://illinois.edu/).
+His adviser was [Vikram Adve](http://vikram.cs.illinois.edu/).
+See [Why Apple's Swift Language Will Instantly Remake Computer Programming](https://www.wired.com/2014/07/apple-swift/).

 According to the LLVM home page, "LLVM" is not an initialism.
 However, you might see "LLVM" described as "low-level virtual machine."